-Constituent Detected Average Level Detected Range of Detection MCL PHG/ MCLG Typical Source of Contaminant Total Alpha 13.9 1.44 - 23.20 15 0 Erosion of natural deposits Natural Uranium 18.2 17 - 19 20 0 Erosion of natural deposits Combined Radium 0.92 ND - 1.26 5 0 Erosion of natural deposits
+Constituent Detected Average Level Detected Range of Detection MCL PHG/ MCLG Typical Source of Contaminant Total Alpha 13.9 1.44 - 23.20 15 0 Erosion of natural deposits Natural Uranium 17.9 1.70 - 18.8 20 0 Erosion of natural deposits Combined Radium 0.92 ND - 1.26 5 0 Erosion of natural deposits

-Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+^{}Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
 The Lead & Copper Results below are from 2020.
 We will be taking new samples the Summer of 2023.

-Constituent No. Samples Collected 90 th Percentile AL MCLG/PHG Typical Source of Contaminant Lead (ppb) 10 0.005 15 2 Internal corrosion of household water plumbing systems;
+Constituent No. Samples Collected 90 th Percentile AL MCLG/PHG Typical Source of Contaminant Lead (ppb) 10 0.008 15 2 Internal corrosion of household water plumbing systems; Copper (ppm) 10 0.1135 1.3 0.17 Internal corrosion of household water plumbing systems;